 (i.e. a year or two before breast development) so several clinicians

-therefore recommend early oestrogen supplements in XY girls,
+therefore recommend early oestrogen supplements in XY girls, irrespective of

 Hormones and Attractiveness